-For example, whether the nominated Supervisor is also supervising other Work for the Dole activities as this could significantly affect the supervision ratio for the Activities involved.
+For example, whether the nominated Supervisor is also supervising other Work for the Dole Activities as this could significantly affect the Supervision ratio for the Activities involved.
 The Lead Provider should also liaise with other Lead Providers with Activities at the site to ensure a consistent approach is undertaken to risk assessments, acquittal/reimbursements and other program requirements.

-As part of sourcing Work for the Dole activities, Providers are required to ensure Host Organisations are aware that all Supervisors must:
+As part of sourcing Work for the Dole Activities, Providers are required to ensure Host Organisations are aware that all Supervisors must:

-- be fit and proper persons to be involved in the Activities - have a high level of skill/knowledge, training and/or experience in: - the part of the Activity in which they are engaged, and - working with, training and supervising persons in such Activities. - have relevant work health and safety training - have checks as specified in the Deed and have met any additional statutory requirements before being given responsibility for supervising Participants.
+- be fit and proper persons to be involved in the Activities - have a high level of skill/knowledge, training and/or experience in: - the part of the Activity in which they are engaged, and - working with, training and supervising persons in such Activities - · have relevant work health and safety training - have checks as specified in the Deed and have met any additional statutory requirements before being given responsibility for supervising Participants.

-Lead Providers must ensure that the Host Organisation has Supervisors on all Work for the Dole activities for the duration of the Activity who meet the above requirements.
+Lead Providers must ensure that the Host Organisation has Supervisors on all Work for the Dole Activities for the duration of the Activity who meet the above requirements.

 If there are to be changes in the Supervisor arrangements (for example a new Supervisor is introduced or a Supervisor is away) during an Activity, Lead Providers need to ensure that Host Organisations are aware that they need to notify the Lead Provider of the change in Supervisor arrangements and confirm they meet the above requirements.
-Lead Providers should also ensure that Host Organisations have a procedure in place for non-attendance by Supervisors, especially at short notice.
+Providers should also ensure that Host Organisations have a procedure in place for non-attendance by Supervisors, especially at short notice.
 The Supervision details should be updated in the risk assessments.

-If a Participant does not have personal responsibility requirements, then the Lead Providers must ensure that Supervisors notify them of any Participants nonattendance or non-compliance as soon as practicable, but by no later than the end of the relevant day.
+If a Participant does not have personal responsibility requirements, then the Lead Providers must ensure that Supervisors notify them of any Participant non-attendance or non-compliance as soon as practicable, but by no later than the end of the relevant day.
 Where the 'Supervisor' mobile device application is being used by a Work for the Dole Supervisor, they will have access (through the application) to details of those Participants who are expected to participate in the Activity on any given day.
-These details are only accessible where the Department's IT Systems (specifically the Calendar) is being used by the Provider to record required participation.
-In addition, the Provider must record in the Calendar the Hours spent participating in the Work for the Dole activity for each Fully Eligible Participant with a requirement to participate in Work for the Dole included in their Job Plan.
+These details are only accessible where the Department's IT Systems (specifically the Electronic Calendar) is being used by the Provider to record required participation.
+In addition, the Provider must record in the Electronic Calendar the hours spent participating in the Work for the Dole Activity for each Fully Eligible Participant with a Six Month Activity Requirement or an Annual Activity

+Requirement.
 Through the application, Supervisors can record attendance and preliminary non-attendance results, which will be automatically sent to the Department's IT Systems.

 All reported non-compliance must be followed up by the Provider.